-Summary of Objections The Council's response to the objections Total Cost £5,923,323 21st Century Schools Grant £3,850,160 Authority's contribution towards the project £2,073,163 It is expected that the Council's contribution of £ £150k in capital receipts from the sale of the Ys Government grants. gol Talwrn site;£1.923m unsupported borrowing that does not attract The overall cost and sources of funding are shown wn below: The revenue saving (excluding the building-related financing costs) of this project is estimated to be: around £31k per annum based on the school funding formula; and a further £30k saving on transport costs (other catchment area due to lack of capacity).
-There will therefore be an ongoing net revenue saving the catchment area due to lack of capacity). erwise pupils would have to be transported to schools outside the saving of £61k per annum. resulting £61k revenue saving will be earmarke Council would therefore be approximately £33,0 unsupported borrowing will be approximately £94k per annum.
-The d towards repaying the unsupported loan.
-The annual net cost to the 000.
-In addition, a contribution from a housing developer is expected II consider how best to fund any remaining deficit. (£447,500) and Ysgol y Graig (£58,000).
-If the C ojected future maintenance expenditure of £505,500 on Ysgol Talwrn ouncil funded the £505,500 cost through unsupported borrowing (over and.
+Summary of Objections The Council's response to the objections Total Cost £5,923,323 21st Century Schools Grant £3,850,160 Authority's contribution towards the project t £2,073,163 It is expected that the Council's contribution of £2.073m will be funded through: £150k in capital receipts from the sale of the \ Government grants. sgol Talwrn site;£1.923m unsupported borrowing that does not attract The overall cost and sources of funding are sh own below: The revenue saving (excluding the building-rel ated financing costs) of this project is estimated to be: around £31k per annum based on the school f unding formula; and a further £30k saving on transport costs (otherwise pupils would have to be transported to schools outsic catchment area due to lack of capacity).
+There will therefore be an ongoing net revenue saving of £61k per annum. resulting £61k revenue saving will be earmark Council would therefore be approximately £33 unsupported borrowing will be approximately £94k per annum.
+The ed towards repaying the unsupported loan.
+The annual net cost to the ,000.
+In addition, a contribution from a housing developer is expected will consider how best to fund any remaining deficit. (£447,500) and Ysgol y Graig (£58,000).
+If the rojected future maintenance expenditure of £505,500 on Ysgol Talwrn Council funded the £505,500 cost through unsupported borrowing (over fund.
 It could be argued that this amount is also a saving. as there has been an increase in the number Council.
-The Council believes that it would be unwise to not invest of children in the area in the past and the number of children will of housing developments in the Ysgol y Graig catchment area.
+The Council believes that it would be unwise to not invest r of children in the area in the past and the number of children will r of housing developments in the Ysgol y Graig catchment area.